 - Think LOCAL.
 Is there something unique about the area where your practice will be located that could be part of your practice name?
 What about your city’s name, or any landmarks nearby?

 Once you have a list of a few private practice names that you like, do a little research.
 Make sure that no one else in your area is already using that name.
 Practice saying the private practice name out loud.
 This may feel silly, but it is easy to pick a name, not realizing that, though it looks good on paper, it is a bit of tongue-twister to say!
 Talk to a few people whose opinions you trust, and ask them which of the names they like.
 If you feel comfortable, you can even create a poll on Facebook and get feedback from friends or family.
-This might also be a great way to share with the people in your life that you’re starting the journey toward private practice!
+This might also be a great way to share with the people in your life that you’re starting the journey toward starting a private practice!